Juan Toja: Romania

 Juan Toja (right) alongside team-mate and fellow countryman Dayro Moreno during half-time in a match between Steaua București and Pandurii.

 On 1 August 2008, FC Dallas made Toja's transfer to Romanian side Steaua București official.
 He was thus the first player to move from the United States to a Romanian club.
 Several days after his appearance at the Major League Soccer All-Star game against West Ham United, it had been speculated that Toja would move to Europe within a few days.
 He joined Colombian mates Dayro Moreno and Róbinson Zapata.

 Greece

 On 21 July 2010, Toja was transferred to Aris, signing a three-year contract.
 He made his debut in the UEFA Europa League against Jagiellonia Białystok.
-He scored his first goal for Aris against Olympiakos F.C. in Kleanthis Vikelidis (2011–2012).
+He scored his first goal for Aris against Olympiacos in Kleanthis Vikelidis (2011–2012).

 New England Revolution

 On 23 August 2012, Toja was acquired by the New England Revolution of Major League Soccer through the league's Allocation process.
 He arrived in the United States on 9 September, and trained with the Revolution for the first time on the next day.
 Despite battling knee stiffness, he made his Revolution debut in a substitute appearance against D.C.
 United on 15 September, which was his first MLS action since 19 July 2008 when he was with FC Dallas.
 On 26 June 2013, Toja made his first goal in a Revolution uniform in the Lamar Hunt US Open Cup against the D.C.
 United from a curving free kick in top left corner.
 Toja scored his first domestic league goal for the club on 17 July 2013 against the Colorado Rapids on a free kick with a soft touch in the lower left corner.